-Today Maureen Wilson from Made By Marzipan shares this tutorial on how to transform a sweater into a bag.
+Don’t throw away those old sweaters!
+Feed your thrifty side and learn to refashion them into a beautiful bag.
+Today Maureen Wilson from Made By Marzipan shares this tutorial on how to transform an old sweater into a bag.

 Have an old sweater on hand?
 I’ll show you how to transform it into an adorable handbag.

 I’ll provide the measurements of my bag, although you can certainly make your bag larger or smaller.
 Just be sure that you cut all of your fabric pieces the same size as your cut sweater pieces.